24 Feb Translation Myths, Localization and Cultural Taboos

 In fact there are whole sections of education (Cultural Anthropology, Linguistics) that are dedicated to the study of the vast differences among people from different cultures and languages.

-So what are people to do when they need something translated into another language, considering that there are so many different issues to be aware of?
+So what are people to do when they need something translated into another language, considering that there are so many different translation myths to be aware of?

 While if we are talking about a business or a major project, it would be wise to hire some experts in this area, it is not necessary for every international company to have a person on staff with a Ph.
 D. in Anthropology.